eclipse-theia/theia-website/src/docs/widgets.md

 # Widgets

 A widget is a part displaying content within the Theia workbench, e.g. a view or an editor.
 Examples for existing widgets in Theia are the file explorer, the code editor or the problems view.
 By contributing custom widgets, you can place your own custom UI in a Theia-based application.
-Your custom UI will behave the same as other widgets in terms of window layouting including the title tab, resizing, dragging and opening/closing (see screenshot below).
+Your custom UI will behave the same as other widgets in terms of window layouts including the title tab, resizing, dragging and opening/closing (see screenshot below).

 <img src="/widget-example.gif" alt="Widget Example" style="max-width: 525px">